Mira-Qiu/CodeTraining/Deque/Deque.md

         }
         System.out.println(dq.peek());
         System.out.println("******** collection traverse******");
-        //collection traverse will not remove elemenet
+        // collection traverse will not remove elemenet print(dq);
-        print(dq);

         //queue traverse, element will remove one by one